denuoweb/althashjs-lib/README.md

 # htmlcoinjs-lib
-This is an extend lib for bitcoinjs-lib.
+This is an extend lib for htmlcoinjs-lib, it supports two new network of htmlcoin-mainnet and htmlcoin-testnet It can generate contract creating and sending transactions
-It extends the network type of bitcoinjs-lib.
-It also provides an useful lib to help you building HTML transactions.

 ## Installation
 ``` bash
 npm install htmlcoinjs-lib